 Flagstaff Hill Maritime Museum

-Flagstaff Hill Maritime Museum is a museum located in Warrnambool, Victoria, Australia.
+Flagstaff Hill Maritime Museum is located in Warrnambool, Victoria, Australia.
 It is dedicated to preserving and showcasing the maritime history of the region, particularly the famous shipwrecks that have occurred along the local coastline.

 The museum features interactive exhibits, including a sound and light show, that tell the story of the shipwrecks and the lives of those who lived and worked at sea.